 Finding a sick or injured animal can be stressful, we know.
 Rescues are incredibly busy and can't always pick up the phone immediately or take every animal about which they are contacted.
 Our site is designed to help.
-Our articles should help you determine whether help is needed.
-Our directory will show you details of rescues in your area.
-If you cannot find the help you need, our HelpDesk volunteers can provide bespoke email support.
-When they're not available, or if you prefer to speak to someone by phone, there are numbers below of organisations able to give advice and support by telephone.
+You should be able to find the information you need to assess whether you should help and how you should help, and our directory will provide you with details of around 700 individuals and organisations caring for sick and injured wildlife.
+In the unlikely event that you can't find the help you need through the website, this page will direct you to resources to assist you further.

-If you’re sure help is needed and you need to find a wildlife rescue in your area, we have a directory of more than 700 wildlife rescues and independent rehabbers which you can search.
-Visit our directory, put your location in the box, and click search.
+If you believe help is needed and you need to find a wildlife rescue in your area, we have a directory of more than 700 wildlife rescues and independent rehabbers which you can search.
+Visit our directory, put your location in the box, and hit search.
+Clicking on the results will show you the rescue’s full information and how to get in touch with them.

-If you can’t find the help you need using the buttons above, our HelpDesk volunteers can provide bespoke help via email.
+In the unlikely event that you can’t find the information and help you need through our website, we operate an email HelpDesk through which our volunteers will provide advice and signpost you to rescues in the area.
 If the HelpDesk is closed or you prefer to speak to someone by telephone, please use the alternative sources of help below.

 Alternative Sources of Help